Quantum circuit compilation with quantum computers: Methods

 We define the \textit{infidelity Hamiltonian} $\Hinf$ that associates to each circuit state $\ket{\cirq}$ the infidelity $I(\cirq)=\bra{\cirq}\Hinf\ket{\cirq}$.
 To this aim, we introduce the operator $\hat{\mathtt{g}}_{t,q}^\dag$ that creates the gate $\Ggate$ at the lattice site $(t,q)$, whose vacuum state is the $\idlegate$ gate, and acts trivially on the other sites:

 Any $n$-qubit gate is created (annihilated) by the action of $n$ creation (annihilation) operators.
 Then, $\Hinf$ yields:

 where $\hat \Ggate_{t,q} := \hat{\mathtt{g}}_{t,q}^\dag \hat{\mathtt{g}}_{t,q}$ has the role of the number operator at the lattice site $(t,q)$ for the gate $\Ggate$.
 The parameters $i_\Ggate$, $x_\Ggate$, and $i_\idlegate$ encode sources of infidelity specific to the target hardware.
 The first term in Eq.~\eqref{eq:inf_ham_quantum} is a single-body operator encoding the infidelity of each gate when executed alone, including the infidelity of idle qubits.
+This term also enables the suppression of non-native gates that may be present in the input circuit by assigning them a high fictitious infidelity.
 The second term, a two-body interaction, estimates the contribution of crosstalk.
 The last term is necessary to minimize the circuit depth by enforcing parallel gate execution.
 It maximizes the number of completely idle time steps, which can then be skipped during the execution of the circuit.
+More generally, we can encode various classical functions of the circuit into the Hamiltonian $\Hinf$, such as depth or energy consumption.
+These will remain important metrics even in the fault-tolerant era.